IBM/core-dump-handler/README.md

 ```
 oc adm policy add-scc-to-user privileged -z core-dump-admin -n observe
 ```
-Some OpenShift services such asOpenShift on IBM Cloud run on RHEL7 if that's the case then add the folowing option to the helm command or update the values.yaml.
+Some OpenShift services such as OpenShift on IBM Cloud run on RHEL7 if that's the case then add the folowing option to the helm command or update the values.yaml.
 This will be apparent if you see errors relating to glibc in the composer.log in the install folder of the agent.
 [See Troubleshooting below](#troubleshooting)
 ```
 --set daemonset.vendor=rhel7